14 Dangerous Side Effects Of Cilantro

 5. Breathing Problems

 If you already suffer from some respiratory issues, it is advised not to consume excessive cilantro (3) It can give you acute breathing problems that can eventually lead to chronic lung diseases like cilantro-induced asthma.
-Sometimes the shortness of breath caused by too much cilantro intake can also come with dry and tight throat.
+Sometimes the shortness of breath caused by too much cilantro intake can also come with a dry and tight throat.

 6. Chest Pain